We agree to all sorts of treatments to make our hair look fresh and lovely, but we are not always fully aware of how those treatments might damage it.

 To be more precise, bleach eliminates the pigment in the stalk of your hair.
 You should also have in mind that the level and shade you are trying to achieve largely depends on the type and stage in which your hair is currently.

-Bleaching might be seen as a combination of science and magic, and it can cause a lot.
+Bleaching might be seen as a combination of science and magic and can cause a lot.

 It can hurt your scalp, and you could end up with some severe chemical burns.
 Your hair can become extremely dry because of this hard substance, and you can end up with discolored hair – and this doesn’t look nice at all!